 Could $100 million federal grant dollars be used to support preventative health in a different way?
 Of course.
 But as long as this money is being set aside to incentivize healthy behavior, we may get an answer to whether external motivators spur long term behavior change.
 I, for one, would love to know just how much money it costs to convince someone to stop smoking, or to consistently trade in that Big Mac for some broccoli.
 It almost has to be cheaper than what we’re doing right now.

-Filed under: Children, Chronic Conditions, Public Health
+Filed under: Children's Issues, Chronic Health Conditions, Public Health

 [Ed note: We are pleased to welcome Regina Ram to Health Reform Watch.
 Regina is finishing her first year as a law student at Seton Hall.
 She graduated from Drexel University with a B.S. in Biological Sciences and minors in Psychology and Anthropology.
 She completed a Masters in Public Health from Boston University in 2010 with a focus on Health Law, Bioethics and Human Rights.
 As a graduate student, Regina worked as a legislative advocate for Dana-Farber Cancer Institute and also supported a SAMHSA funded research program to integrate substance abuse treatment into primary care settings.
 As an undergraduate, she worked as a healthcare writer and authored emerging technology evidence reports on health devices and procedures.]